Tim FitzHigham appointed as Interim Creative Director and FEI appointed as consultants

 A partnership led by the Borough Council of King’s Lynn and West Norfolk is working with stakeholders and the community to safeguard the future of the oldest working theatre in the UK.

-Exciting plans for St George’s Guildhall and a new Creative Hub have been unveiled by the King’s Lynn Town Deal Board.
+Exciting plans for St George’s Guildhall and a new Creative Hub have been unveiled in a Town Deal Project.

 The Grade 1 listed St George’s Guildhall is Britain’s oldest working theatre, with performances since 1445.
 Recent academic research supports local tradition that Shakespeare performed at the Guildhall in 1593 and Shakespeare’s comedian Robert Armin was born in King’s Lynn.